unkaktus/avant/README.md

    `-replica-mask 000000` - upload descriptors only with replica={}, i.e. nothing.

-`avant` can save descriptors to files via `-save-to-files` flag.

 Remarks
 -------
-`avant` just `avant`s once.
+`avant` avants only once.
 If you want to do it regulary, there is `cron` for that.
-Please consult `rend-spec.txt` about the upload intervals.
+Consult `rend-spec.txt` about the upload intervals.

-At the moment `avant` depends on a shitty version of `keycity` and may be inconvenient as hell (with all these env variables etc).
-It's not going to always be like that, so don't blame me for that.